 Lecture 18 Jan 2001 Per Kraulis

-SWISS-PROT and TrEMBL are developed by the SWISS-PROT groups at Swiss Institute of Bioinformatics (SIB) and at EBI.
-The databases can be accesses and searched through the the SRS system at ExPASy, or one can download the entire database as one single flat file.
-An example of what an entry looks like is given for the human raf oncogene protein, ID KRAF_HUMAN.
+It can be accessed and searched through the SRS system at EBI, or one can download the entire database as flat files.
+An example of what an entry looks like is given for the human raf oncogene protein, ID: HSRAFR.

-One can search for entries or do sequence similarity searches at the PIR site.
-The database can also be downloaded as a set of files.
-An example of what an entry looks like is given for the human raf-1 oncogene protein, ID TVHUF6.
+It can be accessed and searched through the Entrez system at NCBI, or one can download the entire database as flat files.
+An example of what an entry looks like is given for the human raf oncogene protein, Locus: HSRAFR.

 The DNA Data Bank of Japan began as a collaboration with EMBL and GenBank.
 It is run by the National Institute of Genetics.
 One can search for entries by accession number, FASTA/BLAST, keywords and regular expressions.